t-bast/lightning-docs/lightning-txs.md

 NB: the `sequence` is set to `0xFFFFFFFF` to ensure all timelocks are disabled.

-## Future work
+## Lightning transactions with anchor outputs

-Now that you know what Lightning transactions look like today, let's explore what they might look like in the near future.
-The current transactions format works great *if the following assumptions hold*:
+The transactions format we've just described works great *if the following assumptions hold*:

 1. nodes are receiving (on-chain) blocks without too much delay